shrivatsav-org/monomail/README.md

 ### Multi-Account and Unified Inbox
 - Support for up to 10 Gmail and Microsoft Outlook accounts simultaneously.
-- Unified Inbox toggle in Settings to see all accounts in a single combined tab.
+- Unified Inbox toggle in Settings → Dock Bar to see all accounts in a single combined tab.
-- Quick account switching: vertical drag gesture on the profile avatar, or via the account switch modal.
+- Quick account switching: horizontal swipe gesture on the profile avatar, or via the account switch modal.
-- Profile card with avatar, display name, email, linked accounts count, and quick links to Starred, Trash, Settings, and sign out.
+- Profile card with avatar, display name, email, linked accounts count, and quick links to Settings and sign out.

 ### Compose
 - New email, reply, and forward modes with pre-filled recipient and subject fields.
+- CC and BCC fields with expand/collapse animation.
 - Contact auto-suggestions indexed from threads and messages (debounced, max 5 results, case-insensitive matching).
 - File attachments via system file picker (any MIME type), displayed as preview cards with thumbnails for images and icon with filename for other files.
 Removable via close button.
 - Attachments are base64-encoded and sent as multipart MIME.
 - Validation: recipient required, body cannot be empty.
 - Confirmation-before-send option in Settings.
 - Default reply mode (Reply / Reply All) configurable in Settings.
+- **Schedule send:** pick a date & time to send later; attachments are cached and restored at send time.
+View/edit/cancel scheduled messages from the calendar icon in the search bar.
+- **Undo send:** immediate send with a "Undo for Ns" live countdown in the search bar.
+Configurable undo window (5–30s).
+- **Email templates:** save frequently-used bodies as templates.
+Apply from a bottom sheet in compose; manage in Settings.

 ### Settings
 Accessible from the profile card.
 All settings are persisted via DataStore Preferences.